 You can expect to gain all the skills you need to develop a successful career in the industry.
 Nottingham College will help you to gain valuable experience on work placements that give you a real insight into the industry.
 You’ll also complete externally-set scenario-based assessments and practical/written assignments.

-Course code: C000878 / Q002420
+Course code: C031802 / Q031803

 |Teaching & assessment

 You will be asked to take part in an externally set scenario-based assessment alongside practical and written assignments.